-Stuart Lynn, who led the creation of the Corporation for Education Network Initiatives in California (CENIC)— now among the world’s most heavily used research and education network— has been selected by CENIC as a recipient of the 2017 Founders Award.
+Stuart Lynn, who led the creation of CENIC — now among the world’s most heavily used research and education networks — has been selected by CENIC as a recipient of the 2017 Founders Award.

 “Stuart recognized that higher education institutions in California needed a place to work on new technologies and to advance technology in the future,” said David Wasley, then with the University of California, Berkeley.
 “With his characteristic diplomacy, Stuart met with the CIOs of Caltech, Stanford, USC, and all the UC campuses.
 Out of those meetings came the important decision that we should submit a proposal for one of the NSF’s high-speed networking matching grants, using the grant to help build a California network.
 This grant became the catalyst for the remarkable collaboration CENIC represents.”

 The CENIC community is only one of the many beneficiaries of Stuart’s talent and vision.
-He served as the CIO for the University of California’s Office of the President, as well as President and Chairman of the Board of CENIC until his retirement in 1999.
-Emerging from retirement in 2001, he took on the role of President and CEO of the Internet Corporation for Assigned Names and Numbers (ICANN), where he initiated a “programme of reform” of that somewhat-dysfunctional organization known primarily for “endless policy debates and lack of responsiveness,” and culminating a distinguished career in computing and information technology spanning more than four decades.
+He served as the CIO for the University of California’s Office of the President, as well as president and board chair of CENIC until his retirement in 1999.
+Emerging from retirement in 2001, he took on the role of president and CEO of the Internet Corporation for Assigned Names and Numbers (ICANN), where he initiated a “programme of reform” of that somewhat-dysfunctional organization known primarily for “endless policy debates and lack of responsiveness,” and culminating a distinguished career in computing and information technology spanning more than four decades.

 In addition to ICANN and UCOP, he has held positions at Cornell University, UC Berkeley, Rice University, Baylor College of Medicine, IBM, and Chevron.
 Over the course of his career, he has been active in several professional organizations including the Association for Computing Machinery (ACM) and the American Federation of Information Processing Societies.
 In 1994, he was elected a Fellow of the ACM.
 He has also served on numerous boards of directors and advisory committees and as a consultant to academia, government, and industry.

-Innovations in Networking Awards are presented each year by CENIC to highlight the exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform the ways in which instruction and research are conducted or where they further the deployment of broadband in underserved areas.
+CENIC presents the Innovations in Networking Awards at its annual conference to highlight the exemplary innovations that leverage ultra-high bandwidth networking, particularly where those innovations have the potential to transform how instruction and research are conducted or where they further the deployment of broadband in underserved areas.